 Lawrence HargravePrint Page

-Dedicated to Australian aviation pioneer Lawrence Hargrave (1850-1915), recognised as the father of modern aviation.
+A monument commemorates Australian aviation pioneer Lawrence Hargrave (1850-1915), recognised as the father of modern aviation.

 On November 12, 1894, Lawrence Hargrave, the Australian inventor of the box kite, linked four of his kites together, added a sling seat, and flew 16 feet.
 By demonstrating to a sceptical public that it was possible to build a safe and stable flying machine, Hargrave opened the door to other inventors and pioneers.
 The Hargrave-designed box kite, with its improved lift-to-drag ratio, was to provide the theoretical wing model that allowed the development of the first generation of European (and American) airplanes.